MakeContributions/ideahub/README.md

 # IdeaHub
-A collection of ideas that contains from beginner to advance :octocat: 🎯🚀
+A collection of ideas and projects that contain from beginner to advance :octocat: 🎯🚀

 ## Contribution Guidelines
 1. Fork the project